olive-groves/butterfly_viewer/docs/DEVELOPERS.md

 Or see the GitHub documentation on [creating a pull request<sup>↗</sup>](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+## Adding and changing icons

+To add or change icons (like SVG files) to Viewer, you need to add them first to a resources file following these steps:
+- Add/change the files in `butterfly_viewer/icons`
+- Add/change the corresponding files in `icons.qrc`
+- In Anaconda Prompt:
+  - Activate the standard `./env` environment
+  - Change directory to the source code `butterfly_viewer`
+  - Run `pyrcc5 icons.qrc -o icons_rc.py`
+- Update the code referencing the icons

 ## Creating the executable and setup installer

 The installer executable for Butterfly Viewer is created by first bundling the app with PyInstaller and then creating a setup installer with Inno Setup.